Hiroreco/enreco-archive/recap-data/chapter2/day6/nodes/bijou-c2d6.md

 Back at Gacharms, Fuwawa seemed to be in the market for charms.
 Roa started handling it while she was away.
 Gonathon was even nice enough to give Fuwawa an extra ticket!
 Bijou enjoyed the business while it lasted; as the end of the world draws near, they may not get many sales in the coming days.

-Roa soon tells Bijou she landed a date with the Red Knight, Lady Bloodflame!
+Roa soon tells Bijou she landed a date with the Scarlet Knight, Lady Bloodflame!
 She asked for her Diamond Pickaxe as they were going material hunting.
 Bijou felt the urge to eavesdrop again, wondering how her boss did.
 (See [Raora-Elizabeth: Roa's Not-Beach Day Episode!](#edge:raora-liz))

 She wasn’t too sneaky about this.
 While pretending to [“do her dailies”](https://youtu.be/uMenK-yr3ss?t=2122) and “love maps,” she fumbled constantly as she tried to get within earshot.
 She even [got caught](https://youtu.be/uMenK-yr3ss?t=2889) a few times while wandering too close to Lady Bloodflame.